MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/business-performance-planning/BPP-App-install.md

 To assign users to the roles select the ellipses to the right of the role and choose members.
 You can add people to the role.
 Alternatively, you can navigate to the users form, and add roles from there.

-## Delete Business performance planning
+## Delete the planning application

-If you must delete Business performance planning, follow these steps.
+If you need to delete the planning application, follow these steps.

-1. In the planning application, delete all cubes.
+1. In the planning application, delete all of the cubes.
-2. In the planning application, delete all dimensions.
+2. In the planning application, delete all of the dimensions.
-1. In the Microsoft Power Platform, go to the Maker Portal for the environment, and then select Solutions
+1. In **Microsoft Power Platform**, go to the **Maker Portal** for the environment, and then select **Solutions**.
-2. Select to view All Solutions
+2. Select to view all solutions.
 3. To complete delete the solution, delete the solutions in the follow order:
     1. Dynamics Extended Planning and Analysis Design
     2. Dynamics Extended Planning and Analysis Controls